Internet providers in Alaska

 Alaska internet at a glance

 Alaska residents may have fewer internet options than those in the lower 48, but that doesn’t mean there aren’t any quality broadband options available.
 In fact, 91% of Alaska residents have access to broadband speeds, and 65% likely have broadband options from three or more providers, according to the Federal Communications Commission (FCC).
-HughesNet and Viasat are also widely available in the state.
+Satellite companies Starlink, Hughesnet and Viasat cover nearly 100% of the state.

-- GCI: Available to 69% of Alaska.
-One of the fastest available internet providers with a 2 Gbps plan with unlimited data.
+- GCI: Available to 70% of Alaska.
+One of the fastest available internet providers with a 2 Gbps plan with unlimited data

-- Borealis Broadband: Coverage of 26% of the state with one static public IP address and high limits on metered service.
+- Borealis Broadband: Coverage of 25% of the state with one static public IP address and high limits on metered service

 Fastest internet in Alaska

-The fastest internet speeds are likely to come from cable or fiber-optic connections, but DSL and satellite internet technology can also deliver broadband speeds.
+The fastest internet speeds are likely to come from cable or fiber connections, but DSL and satellite internet technology can also deliver broadband speeds.
 Available speeds will vary by provider and location.

-- Alaska Communications: Fiber network with speeds ups to 2.5 Gigs
+- Alaska Communications: Fiber network with speeds up to 2.5 Gbps

-- GCI: Cable and fiber network with speeds up to 2 Gigs
+- GCI: Cable and fiber network with speeds up to 2 Gbps

-- Matanuska Telephone Association: DSL network with speeds up to 125 Mbps
+- MTA Solutions: DSL and fiber network with speeds up to 1,000 Mbps

-- Borealis Broadband: Fixed broadband network with speeds up to 30 Mbps
+- Borealis Broadband: Fixed wireless and fiber network with speeds up to 500 Mbps

 Cheapest internet in Alaska